-These records combined with credible employee testimony can form the basis of a R&D Tax Credit claim – and alliantgroup’s comprehensive services can quickly identify and gather this information to substantiate your claim, ensuring you are receiving the full value you are entitled under relevant IRS guidelines and Treasury regulations.
+These records, coupled with credible employee testimony, can form the basis of an R&D tax credit claim.
+Our comprehensive process can quickly identify and gather this information to substantiate your claim, ensuring you receive the total value you are entitled to under relevant I.R.S. guidelines and Treasury regulations.

-Since it was first put in place in 1981, the R&D Tax Credit has gone through a gradual evolution over time, with new legislation, regulations and judicial precedent expanding the number of businesses that can benefit from the credit and the savings that can be accrued through this incentive.
+Established in 1981, the Research & Development tax credit has gradually evolved, with new legislation, regulations, and judicial precedent expanding the number of businesses that can benefit from the credit.

-Startups and small businesses may qualify for up to $1.25 million (or $250,000 each year for up to five years) of the federal R&D Tax Credit to offset the Federal Insurance Contributions Act (FICA) portion of their annual payroll taxes.
+Start-ups and small businesses may qualify for up to $1.25 million (or $250,000 each year for up to five years) in the federal Research and Development tax credit to offset the Federal Insurance Contributions Act (FICA) portion of their annual payroll taxes.

 To be eligible, a company must:

-- Have less than $5 million in gross receipts for the credit year
+- Have less than $5 million in gross receipts for the credit year; and

 - Have no more than five years of gross receipts.

 Yes!
 The Protecting Americans from Tax Hikes (PATH) Act of 2015 leveled the playing field among companies, irrespective of size, allowing start-ups and small corporations alike to mitigate alternative minimum tax (AMT) limitations against the R&D tax credit.